signalfx/integrations/collectd-mysql/README.md

          yum install collectd-mysql

-   On Ubuntu and Debian systems, this plugin is included by default with the [SignalFx collectd agent](../collectd).
+   On Ubuntu and Debian systems, this plugin is included by default with the [SignalFx collectd agent](../collectd)<!-- sfx_link:collectd -->.

 1. Download SignalFx's [sample configuration file](./10-mysql.conf) for this plugin to `/etc/collectd/managed_config`.